Jack Pettigrew: Research

 Pettigrew used binocular rivalry as an assay for interhemispheric switching, whose rhythm is altered in bipolar disorder.

 Honours and awards

-Pettigrew’s scientific work was recognized by several honours and awards, including becoming a Fellow of the Royal Society of London (FRS)in 1987, becoming a Fellow of the fellow of the Australian Academy of Science (FAAS) in the same year, and being awarded the Centenary Medal in 2001 for service to Australian society and science in phylogeny.
+Pettigrew's scientific work was recognised by several honours and awards, including becoming a Fellow of the Royal Society of London (FRS) in 1987, becoming a Fellow of the Australian Academy of Science (FAA) in the same year, and being awarded the Centenary Medal in 2001 for service to Australian society and science in phylogeny.

 Other notable activity

 In the 1960s and 1970s, Pettigrew was an accomplished rock climber.
 His most notable climb came in 1965 when together with Bryden Allen, John Davis, and David Witham he was the first to climb the 562 m (1,844 ft) high Ball's Pyramid, the tallest volcanic stack in the world.